ha-p-e/rx-svvm/README.md

 # RX SVVM - Store View ViewModel

-Experiment with using a Store View ViewModel with RX instead of react hooks
+Experiment to remove the need for logic or hooks in React components using a backing ViewModel which is further backed by a simple RX based store.